Please leave your comments by clicking on the 'Comments' link below the post.

 Reminiscing on Women’s Day

-Celebrating women’s day explicitly probably can bring to light social causes like women's empowerment for those sections of society who still thinks that the female sex is incompetent and incapable.
-The day should also ideally create awareness of how women can reduce the notion of being considered as vulnerable.
-I guess even success stories of women also help to create awareness that women are climbing the ladder of success just like their men counterparts.
+Celebrating Women’s Day explicitly probably can bring to light social causes like women's empowerment for those sections of society who still think that the female sex is incompetent and incapable.
+The day should also ideally create awareness of how women can reduce the notion of being considered vulnerable.
+I guess even success stories of women also help to create awareness that women are climbing the ladder of success just like their male counterparts.
 But probably one shouldn’t just wait for this day alone to highlight all of these achievements.

 I recollect the concern many female college mates had if they had to travel after 6 pm back home.
 I used to wonder shouldn’t fear just set in if you can see something that is going to happen?
 Why should you just anticipate and mentally invite fear for no reason?
 I used to often wonder back then about all the activities women would be putting off for the next day just because they all had a Cinderella time of 6 pm to get back home!!